 - Weather-resistant tarp/tent

-- Kayak rack (if you have suitable outside structure)
+- Kayak rack (if you have a suitable outside structure)

 #1 Find a suitable spot